ashour/laravel-simplemessage/README.md

 ##Formatting##

-If you're using something like Twitter Bootstrap, or using your own CSS styling, you'll appreciate SimpleMessage's message formatting.
+If you're using something like Twitter Bootstrap, or your own CSS styling, you'll appreciate SimpleMessage's message formatting.
 Just like Laravel's validation errors, SimpleMessage's output methods take an optional format parameter, which allows you to easily format your messages using `:message` and `:type` placeholders.

 ###Output all messages with formatting###